Thursday, June 26, 2025

 My experience is that if you're a day early or a day late, you may miss them.
 These perennials are also ephemerals.

 For the past three years, I've taken an informal census of the Gray's lilies on Elk Knob.
 This year, I found 17 plants and 18 blossoms (plus more than a dozen lilies that never blossomed).
 Last year, 10 plants and 17 blossoms.
 In 2022, I did not count plants but found 12 blossoms.
 These are just plants I find along the trail, plus a couple of off-trail locations that I know.
-I'm confident there are many more elsewhere on the mountain, but this sample gives me an indication that the population on Elk Knob is stable.
+Certainly, there are many more elsewhere on the mountain, but this trailside sample gives me an indication that the population on Elk Knob is stable.

 As perennials, Gray's lilies can be found in the same place year after year.
 Also, wildlife scatter the seed to new locations.
 We evidently lost one lily, which had six blossoms last year but did not reappear in 2024.
 It was in the midst of the blighted beech forest, so it might have been crushed by a falling tree or nibbled by a deer.